Programs

 Accreditation

-Components necessary for a program to be considered authentically Montessori include multi-age groupings that foster peer learning, uninterrupted blocks of work time, and guided choice of work activity.
+Components necessary for a program to be considered authentically Montessori include multi-age groupings that foster peer learning, uninterrupted blocks of work time, and guided choice of work activity — all of which are ever present at Spruce Tree.
 In addition, a full complement of specially designed Montessori learning materials should be meticulously arranged and available for use in an aesthetically pleasing environment.
-The AMS also requires that the lead teacher in each classroom hold a Montessori credential from an accredited training center for their assigned level.
+Spruce Tree prides itself on creating a thoughtful, well equipped and prepared environment where beauty is at the center.
+We use real items, materials made from wood, glass, or stone, have locally made wood furniture, and provide all necessary school and classroom supplies.
+The AMS also requires that the lead teacher in each classroom hold a Montessori credential from an accredited training center for their assigned level, and Spruce Tree is committed to growing an experienced team of educators who take pride in professional development and lifelong learning.
+Check out our staff bios on the About Us page.